SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Automatic Test Generation

-\paragraph{Adapting Code Agents for Test Generation} As \swea and \acr were designed for program repair, we adapt their system and instruction prompts to focus on creating high-quality test cases.
-We find that the underlying LLMs are capable of following these changed instructions and successfully generate test cases for up to $96\%$ of issues.
-Typically, the instruction changes were as simple as replacing a phrase like "solve this issue" with "create unit tests that cover the issue".
+\paragraph{Adapting Code Agents for Test Generation} As \swea, \aider, and \acr were designed for program repair, we adapt their system and instruction prompts to focus on creating high-quality test cases.
+We find that the underlying LLMs are capable of following these changed instructions and successfully generate test cases for up to $87\%$ of issues.
+Typically, the instruction changes were as simple as replacing phrases like "solve the issue" with "create unit tests that cover the issue".
 We provide a more detailed description of the used prompts in \cref{app:full_prompts}.

-We experiment with instructing \swea explicitly to execute the generated test cases before returning them and reminding the agent if it forgets to do so.
-We call this variant \sweap and find that this increases the \ftp rate from $9.9\%$ to $11.1\%$ (see \cref{tab:test_gen}).
+We experiment with instructing \swea explicitly to execute the generated test cases before submitting them.
+We call this variant \sweap and find that this increases the success rate \suc from $15.9\%$ to $18.5\%$ (see \cref{tab:test_gen}).
+Note we do not provide any information on \textit{how} to run the tests.
+This contrasts the \libro setting, in which the test execution commands are assumed to be known.